goldstrike77/ansible-role-linux-mysql/README.md

 ## Requirements
 ### Operating systems
-This Ansible role installs Percona Server for MySQL on linux operating system, including establishing a filesystem structure and server configuration with some common operational features, Will works on the following operating systems:
+This Ansible role installs Percona Server for MySQL on Linux operating system, including establishing a filesystem structure and server configuration with some common operational features, Will works on the following operating systems:

   * CentOS 7